Buying guide

 Insurance: Expect $110-210/month for full coverage.
 Work truck models cost less than luxury trims to insure.

-Fuel Economy: Regular fuel acceptable for most engines.
+Fuel economy: Regular fuel acceptable for most engines.
 Real-world: V6 18-23 MPG, 5.3L V8 16-21 MPG, 6.2L V8 14-18 MPG.

 • Check for AFM delete on 5.3L V8 models - this improves reliability